Create key performance indicator (KPI) visualizations

 Considerations and troubleshooting

-If your KPI doesn't look like the one above, it may be because you didn't sort by FiscalMonth.
+- If your KPI doesn't look like the example, it may be because you didn't sort by FiscalMonth.
 KPIs don't have a sort option.
-You'll need to start again and sort by FiscalMonth before you convert your visualization to a KPI.
+Start again and sort by FiscalMonth before you convert your visualization to a KPI.